English Literature

 You can also apply to add a placement year or a year abroad to your degree; this would increase the course from three years to four.

-The first year will focus on advancing skills of critical analysis and argument you have already acquired at A level.
+The first year will focus on advancing skills of critical analysis and argument you have already acquired at in your education to date.
 This includes close reading and analysis of texts, such as the awareness of formal and aesthetic dimensions of literature and of the affective power of language, alongside the introduction of more advanced concepts and theories relating to literature.

 In the second year, you will build on the knowledge and skills developed in your first year by broadening the range of literary texts and periods with which you will engage.
 You will study a substantial number of authors, topics and texts and gain awareness of the range and variety of approaches to literary study.